 What’s the difference between apple butter and applesauce?

-Applesauce is a little thinner is consistency and although the ingredients are similar the apple butter is cooked for a longer time.
-The flavor of applesauce is lighter and less intense than apple butter.
+Applesauce is a little thinner in consistency, and although the ingredients are similar, apple butter is cooked for a longer time.
+The flavor of applesauce is lighter and less intense than that of apple butter.

 Storing Tips

-The apple butter needs to be refrigerated and should not be stored on a shelf since it is not canned.
-The apple butter will stay fresh for 2-3 weeks in the refrigerator.
+The apple butter must be refrigerated and not stored on a shelf since it is not canned.
+The apple butter will stay fresh in the refrigerator for 2-3 weeks.

 Freezing Apple Butter without Canning

-Prepare your mason jars by washing and rinsing, then boil the jars for about 5 minutes.
-Carefully remove the jars from the boiling water and carefully pour out the hot water.
-When the jars are dry fill with the apple butter.
-Most mason jars have a freeze-fill line that shows you how much food you can safety put into a glass jar without risking breaking when the contents freeze and expand.
+Prepare your mason jars by washing and rinsing them, then boiling them for about 5 minutes.
+Carefully remove the jars from the boiling water.
+When the jars are dry, fill them with the apple butter.
+Most mason jars have a freeze-fill line that shows you how much food you can safely put into a glass jar without risking breaking when the contents freeze and expand.
 The line is usually about an inch down from the top of the jar.
 Only freeze food in straight-sided jars, not jars with shoulders.

 When ready to use, thaw the apple butter in the refrigerator.
-The apple butter will stay fresh for 2-3 weeks in the refrigerator.
-For safety, if you see any off signs of mold or an off smell, toss the jar.
+It will stay fresh for 2-3 weeks in the refrigerator.
+For safety, if you see any signs of mold or an off smell, toss the jar.

 ways to use apple butter